 Level 2: other techniques for which all inputs which have a significant effect on the recorded fair value are observable, either directly or indirectly, and

 Level 3: techniques which use inputs which have a significant effect on the recorded fair value that are not based on observable market data.

-The investment in Legend Oil and Gas Ltd. is a level 1 valuation.
 There were no transfers into or out of level 3.